shiningpanda/selenose/docs/index.rst

 Combining Server & Driver
 -------------------------

-To combine Selenium Server and Driver plugins, just enable them both: the ``command_executor`` option for a ``remote`` Web Driver will directly have the correct value to reach the started Selenium Server.
+To combine a Selenium Server and a Driver plugin, just enable them both: the ``command_executor`` option of the ``remote`` Web Driver will know the correct value to reach the Selenium Server.

 Tips
 ----